Important Information For Seniors

 on economic systems (i.e. both macroeconomics and microeconomics).

-- 1. To participate in a local area graduation ceremony, contact graduation coordinator ASAP—many have deadlines.
+1. To participate in a local graduation ceremony, contact graduation coordinator ASAP.
+Remember that many have deadlines.

-- 3. Establish date—school year should end at least two weeks prior to the ceremony (so that grades can be sent to us in time for us to send diploma to you in time for graduation).
+3. Establish graduation date — your school year should end at least two weeks prior to the ceremony so that we can receive the final grades in sufficient time for you to receive the diploma by mail.

-- 3. Gateway’s official school colors are red, white and blue.
+4. Gateway’s school colors are red, white and blue.

-- 4. Gateway’s mascot is a “Challenger,” which is a knight mounted on a horse.
+5. Gateway’s mascot is the “Challenger,” represented as a knight mounted on a horse.